HenrikBechmann/react-super-simple-scroller/README.md

 {
   STANDARD_SCROLL_MOMENTUM_FADE // ms, default 700
   SHORT_MOMENTUM_FADE // ms, default 200
-  RUNWAY_BANDS // integer, default 8
 }
 ```
 The STANDARD_SCROLL_MOMENTUM_FADE is used to suppress scroll momentum when the start or end of data is reached.
 Also used for resizing debouncing.

 The SHORT_MOMENTUM_FADE is used for the first bootstrapping resizeObserver callback.

-RUNWAY_BANDS is the number of bands to load outside of the visible viewport bands (both head and tail).
-The number of visible bands is measured with maxHeight/maxWidth plus band padding (depending on orientation) for ‘uniform’ layout, or minHeight/minWidth plus band padding for ‘variable' layout.
-The runway applied is actually the maximum of the RUNWAY_BANDS or the visible bands (presuming that narrow bands require more runway for smoothness).

 ## Restoring scroll positions